 Urgent care providers are set up to address immediate needs and immediate needs only.
 Using urgent care for primary care may leave several “blind spots” in your child’s health care.

-- No Long-Term Relationship with Pediatrician: Your child’s primary pediatrician is familiar with your child’s medical history, needs and personality.
+- No Long-Term Relationship with Pediatric Providers: Your child’s primary pediatrician is familiar with your child’s medical history, needs and personality.
 While medical records can fill-in the physicians at an urgent care facility, they’re no substitute for a relationship.
 Further compounding the problem, because of the nature of staffing an urgent care facility, there’s no guarantee you’ll always receive the same physician with each visit.

 - Can’t Monitor Chronic Conditions: Urgent care works best when patients have an easily treatable condition, such as a fever or an injured limb.
 It’s not so great for providing care that requires perspective, such as monitoring a chronic illness like asthma.
 Monitoring ongoing conditions and creating a treatment plan requires an ongoing relationship with a pediatrician.